 If you have a degree in accounting, business or technology, you might consider a career at the IRS or Treasury Enforcement Agency.
 Focusing on financial crimes may be different than chasing a suspect through the streets as a police officer, but your behind-the-scenes investigative work can be a great law enforcement path.

 It's important to know that federal law enforcement jobs are highly selective and demand top-quality candidates.
 Extensive testing and evaluation is required.
 You will need a college degree in criminal justice or another relevant area of study, as well as some criminal investigation experience or graduate-level education.

 Crime scene investigators have an exciting criminal justice job.
 Their work starts when police officers or detectives identify a crime scene.

 - Gather fingerprints, DNA samples and other evidence so that it can be properly analyzed and admitted in a court of law

-The type of education you need for these careers in criminal justice will depend on your specific career goals.
-An associate’s degree or certificate program is enough for some evidence collection and documentation jobs.
+A career in crime scene investigation allows you to work in several different environments depending on your educational background.
+For example, an associate’s degree or certificate program is enough for some evidence collection and documentation jobs.
 A bachelor’s or master’s degree may be required to work in a crime laboratory.